7Block Labs

 • Low‑latency market data oracles (pull and push):

-• API3 (Airnode/dAPIs): first‑party oracles operated by the API providers themselves; signed HTTP gateway and “set‑and‑forget” serverless nodes (AWS/GCP) designed to reduce intermediaries and align with GDPR constraints. (old-docs.api3.org)
+• API3 (Airnode/dAPIs): Here, the oracles are run by the API providers themselves.
+They’ve got a signed HTTP gateway and “set‑and‑forget” serverless nodes (using AWS/GCP) that aim to cut out middlemen and stay in line with GDPR guidelines.
+You can find out more here.

-• UMA Optimistic Oracle: general‑purpose validation with bonds, challenge windows, and escalation to voting—excellent for testing governance or subjective off‑chain facts; your POC must include dispute simulations. (blog.uma.xyz)
+• UMA Optimistic Oracle: This one’s all about general-purpose validation using bonds, challenge windows, and escalation to voting--great for testing governance or dealing with subjective off-chain facts.
+If you're putting together a proof of concept, make sure to include some dispute simulations.
+For more info, check it out here.

 • Verifiable compute and analytics: